-November 2021
+March 2021

-The private employment services industry plays a key role in mitigating the effects of the COVID-19 crisis throughout the world and in supporting the paths to economic recovery.
+The private employment services industry plays a key role in mitigating the effects of the COVID-19 crisis throughout the world.
 In many countries, workers assigned by agency work companies have been and still are at the frontline, providing essential work, for example, in the health care sector, in food retail and in logistics.

-The safety and wellbeing of agency workers is of the utmost importance to World Employment Confederation (WEC) members.
+The safety and wellbeing of agency workers is of the utmost importance to World Employment Confederation (WEC) Members.
 In order to highlight the importance of health and safety measures and share best practices, WEC members launched the #SafelyBackToWork Alliance in April 2020.
 The initiative currently operates in 25 countries around the world.
 In conjunction with the initiative, WEC Members continue to follow the respective Government recommendations in all the countries they operate in.